maxnachlinger/classes-and-functions-chat/6-fx-data.task/README.md

 In systems, how the system is setup and started is a separate concern from how it runs.
 This captures that.
 You can keep composing on to the Task via map and chain until you call fork.

+No, I'm not going into Monads here :)